FAQs

 What is DID exactly?

 DID (and the related disorder OSDD) is a complex mental health condition on the PTSD spectrum.
 It affects roughly 1.5% of the population (about as common as natural redheads, depending on the statistic), and is caused when a young child learns to dissociate (disconnect from their body/self) in response to trauma they are unable to process.
-Normally around the age of 6-9, a child goes through a phase of development where their personality and identity become a cohesive, solid whole, but trauma can disrupt this process.
-With DID/OSDD, instead of forming a single sense of identity, the child instead develops with a collection of disconnected “self-states,” which they switch between to handle everyday life and the possibility of more trauma occurring.
-Usually there is some level of amnesia between those states, effectively protecting some parts of the child from their traumatic memories so they can lead a normal childhood.

 Healing for all of these dissociated parts requires: